 There are two major things you will learn from your angle calculator.
 Firstly, it will give you a measure of your angle.
 All the while, we are telling you that it is good for measuring angular distance.
 But what we didn’t tell you is that it will help you measure the angle at which the ostrich or bison stands.
 Whether it is a forty-degree angle or a plain and sharp right angle, you will get to know it.

-The second question that it answers will be, at what distance is it standing from you.
+The second question that it answers will be, at what distance is it standing from you?
 This is different from the angle, as it will give a rough linear estimation of where to aim.

 If you are standing on flat terrain and at 90 degrees, there is an animal; there is no point knowing this if you don’t know how far the animal is and how far you will need to aim for.
 So when using a rangefinder, you should take proper readings from it and aim accordingly.

 In order to read their targets from up close, one of the key things that bowhunters need is close target sensitivity.
-If their rangefinders do not have close target sensitivity or if they can’t read close targets when near, it will fail to hit the target properly.
+If their rangefinders do not have close target sensitivity or if they can’t read close targets when near, they will fail to hit the target properly.
 It may even occur that a potentially ferocious animal may attack them, and not being aware of the close target, they may get injured.

 Usually, you should lock your target with your rangefinder when it is only 10 yards far away from you or situated this close to you.
 If the animal or the prey comes closer, the rangefinder may also give you the distance measure infractions, which will also be a great thing to have.

 There is a thing that you need to be aware of with your rangefinder.
 That is called far target priority.
-With this function, here is a chance to know how many targets are situated farther away from you and which one you will need to pick.
+With this function, there is a chance to know how many targets are situated farther away from you and which one you will need to pick.
 It sometimes happens that beyond you, there are multiple targets in hand.
 You will presumably not hit every one of them, and you will need to lock on one target.
 When you have far target priority, then even if there are multiple objects located far from you, you will be able to isolate your target from the pack.

 One helpful tip for you comes from the first priority features.
 The point here is to pick the target from the loss, which is the closest to you.
 Now, remember, when we speak about multiple objects being located with your target, all of them may not be animals.
 It may be that your target is a bison, and the rest of the multiple objects that you see with your bare eyes are trees.
 In that case, you will be able to separate your hunt from the objects with your rangefinder, and it will be able to isolate the animal situated in front of or hidden between the trees.